 SCENE I. -- A dark cave.
 In the middle, a boiling cauldron.

 Thunder.
 Enter the three Witches.

-1 Witch.
+Witch.
 Thrice the brinded cat hath mew'd.

-- 2 Witch.
-Thrice and once the hedge-pig whin'd. - 3 Witch.
-Harpier cries: -- 'T is time, 't is time.
+Witch.
+Thrice and once the hedge-pig whin'd.
+Witch.
+Harpier cries: -- 'Tis time, 'tis time.
+Witch.
+Round about the cauldron go; In the poison'd entrails throw. --

-1 Witch.
-Round about the cauldron go; In the poison'd entrails throw. --Toad, that under cold stone Days and nights has thirty-one Swelter'd venom, sleeping got,

-Boil thou first i' the charmed pot.
+Toad, that under cold stone Days and nights has thirty-one Swelter'd venom, sleeping got, Boil thou first i' th' charmed pot.
 All.
 Double, double toil and trouble: Fire, burn; and, cauldron, bubble.
 2 Witch.
 Fillet of a fenny snake, In the cauldron boil and bake; Eye of newt, and toe of frog, Wool of bat, and tongue of dog, Adder's fork, and blind-worm's sting, Lizard's leg, and howlet's wing, For a charm of powerful trouble, Like a hell-broth boil and bubble.

 All.
 Double, double toil and trouble: Fire, burn; and, cauldron, bubble.
 3 Witch.
-Scale of dragon, tooth of wolf; Witches' mummy; maw, and gulf, Of the ravin'd salt-sea shark;

-Root of hemlock, digg'd i' the dark; Liver of blaspheming Jew; Gall of goat, and slips of yew, Sliver'd in the moon's eclipse; Nose of Turk, and Tartar's lips; Finger of birth-strangled babe, Ditch-deliver'd by a drab, Make the gruel thick and slab: Add thereto a tiger's chaudron.
+Scale of dragon, tooth of wolf; Witches' mummy; maw, and gulf, Of the ravin'd salt-sea shark; Root of hemlock, digg'd i' th' dark; Liver of blaspheming Jew; Gall of goat, and slips of yew, Sliver'd in the moon's eclipse; Nose of Turk, and Tartar's lips; Finger of birth-strangled babe, Ditch-deliver'd by a drab,

+Make the gruel thick and slab: Add thereto a tiger's chaudron.
 For the ingredients of our cauldron.
 All.
 Double, double toil and trouble: Fire, burn; and, cauldron, bubble.
 2 Witch.
 Cool it with a baboon's blood: Then the charm is firm and good.

-Enter Hecate.
+[Enter Hecate, and the other three Witches.